introspectives/2024/content/_index.md

     content:
         title: Call for Extended Abstracts
         text: |-
-              To allow participants to bring in topics and questions that they consider pressing issues in the scope of the workshop theme and topics, we solicit extended abstracts prior to the workshop.
-We therefore solicit extended abstracts (non-archival) of a maximum of two pages in ACM's double-column format, bringing up introspective questions and discussion topics.
-Topics of interest include, but are not limited to, the following:
+              In 2024, the RecSys conference turns 18~years old, the age of majority in most parts of the world.
+As the conference, and the recommender systems (RS) discipline, ventures into adulthood, this workshop serves as a vehicle for reflecting on what we have done so far, and where we are heading to in the future.

+              As a research community, RecSys has its roots in human-computer interaction, machine learning, and e-commerce.
+Papers presented at the RecSys conference in recent years point towards an increased focus on machine learning-oriented research with a lesser focus on the topics from RecSys' youth.

+              INTROSPECTIVES, a spiritual follow-up to the PERSPECTIVES workshop series,  will be an in-person and interactive workshop in Bari.
+With the insights gained from PERSPECTIVES, and from being members of the RecSys community, we want to invite recommender systems researchers and practitioners to a forum for discussing the past, the present, and the future of the recommender systems discipline.

+              As INTROSPECTIVES is primarily a vehicle for discussion, we will not be publishing proceedings after the workshop.
+Thus, instead of papers, this is a call for questions and topics to be submitted as extended abstracts of maximum two pages in ACM’s double column format, and discussed at the workshop.
+A starting point, we present potential topics in the list below; however any questions and topics within the larger RecSys space are welcome.
+The abstracts will be made available on the workshop’s website.

               * How have recommender systems matured in the last 20 years?
-              * How do current recommender systems problems differ from those from 20 years ago?
+              * How do current recommender systems problems differ from those from 20~years ago?
               * What impact have recommender systems, and recommender systems research had since their inception?
-              * Why has recommender systems research and practice become successful?
+              * Why has recommender systems research and practice become successful (has it)?
               * What is the real new reason for having a recommender?
 Is it still choice overload as a starting point?

-              Please submit your papers through the workshop’s [EasyChair page](https://easychair.org/my/conference?conf=recsys2024workshops).
+              # Submission Guidelines
+              We encourage submissions on topics including those above.
+No proceedings will be published.
+Extended abstracts will be made available on the workshop website.
+Authors are encouraged to post their abstracts on arXiv.org

+              Abstracts must be submitted through EasyChair and will go through selection and editorial review by the workshop organizers.
+Submissions should not be anonymized.

+              ## Format
+              Format
+              Instructions for Word and LaTeX authors are given below:

+              * Microsoft Word: Write your paper using [ACM’s interim template](https://www.acm.org/binaries/content/assets/publications/word_style/interim-template-style/interim-layout.docx).
+Follow the embedded instructions to apply the paragraph styles to your various text elements.
+The text is in double-column format and no additional formatting is required at this stage.
+              * LaTeX: Please use the latest version of the [Primary Article Template – LaTeX](https://portalparts.acm.org/hippo/latex_templates/acmart-primary.zip) to create your submission.

+              Submissions should be sent through [EasyChair page](https://easychair.org/my/conference?conf=recsys2024workshops) by August 30, AOE.

+              Make sure to select the “INTROSPECTIVES: Reflections on Recommender Systems Past, Present, and Future” track when creating a submission.
   - block: markdown
     id: dates
     content:
         title: Important Dates
         text: |-
-            * Extended abstract submission: tba
+            * Extended abstract submission: August 30, AOE
             * Author notification: tba
             * Workshop: exact date tba (in the scope of RecSys 2024 in Bari, Italy)
   - block: markdown